opentok/opentok-linux-sdk-samples/README.md

 ### [Basic Video Chat](Basic-Video-Chat)

 This sample application shows you how to connect to an OpenTok session, publish a stream, and subscribe to a stream.
-If you're just getting started with OpenTok, this is where you should start.
+It implements a simple video call application with several clients.If you're just getting started with OpenTok, this is where you should start.

 ### [Publisher Only](Publisher-Only)